fivdi/onoff/README.md

 false.

 GPIOs on Linux are identified by unsigned integers.
-These are the numbers that should be passed to the onoff Gpio constructor function when exporting GPIOs to userspace.
+These are the numbers that should be passed to the onoff Gpio constructor when exporting GPIOs to userspace.
 For example, pin 11 on the Raspberry Pi expansion header corresponds to GPIO17 in Raspbian Linux.
 17 is therefore the number to pass to the onoff Gpio constructor when using pin 11 on the expansion header.